Updated by Suzanne Kantra on 5/25/2023 with new product recommendations.

 If there is one thing I can’t stand in my house, it’s paper clutter.
 There is just so much of it, and it’s completely unnecessary.
-Getting your life digitally organized, though, can be daunting, whether it’s from lack of confidence on a computer or the idea of creating an entirely new file system.
+Getting your life digitally organized, though, can be daunting, whether it’s from a lack of confidence in your computer skills or the idea of creating an entirely new file system.

 But going paperless is fairly simple, and the conversion doesn’t have to take a lot of time.
 Just follow these five simple steps to go paperless.

 1. Choose a place to store your files.